 Post-baccalaureate programs at Columbia College are programs for students who have completed a bachelor's degree but must complete undergraduate prerequisite coursework before being fully admitted to the master's program of their choice.
 Federal financial aid regulations require that the Financial Aid Office differentiate these students from fully admitted masters students when awarding aid.
-While post-baccalaureate students are not considered degree-seeking, they do have eligibility for some types of aid.
-The student's direct loan eligibility begins at the time of enrollment in the first post-baccalaureate course.
+While post-baccalaureate students are not considered degree-seeking, they are eligible for some types of aid.
+The student's Direct Loan eligibility begins at the time of enrollment in the first post-baccalaureate course.
 From the beginning of direct loan eligibility, a post-baccalaureate student has 12 months to complete all required post-baccalaureate courses.
 Post-baccalaureate students are considered to be undergraduate students for federal financial aid purposes; these students also must complete additional items listed below:

 - 1. Be fully admitted to a post-baccalaureate program. - 2.
 Complete the Free Application for Federal Student Aid (FAFSA).
 Students must answer the following questions as indicated below: - a.
-On the Student Demographics tab in the Student Education box, update the question for: "What college degree or certificate will you be working on when you begin the 2023-2024 school year?" to "Other/undecided." - b.
-In the same section as above, update the question for: "What will your college grade level be when you begin the 2023-2024 school year?" to "5th year/other undergraduate."
+On the Student Demographics tab in the Student Education box, update the question: "What college degree or certificate will you be working on when you begin the 2024-2025 school year?" to "Other/undecided." - b.
+In the same section as above, update the question: "What will your college grade level be when you begin the 2024-2025 school year?" to "5th year/other undergraduate."

-Once the 12 month period of time is over, a student must be fully admitted into the graduate program in order to continue receiving federal aid.
+Once the 12 month period of time is over, a student must be fully admitted into the graduate program to continue receiving federal aid.
 Once the student is fully admitted to the graduate program, the student should update the answers on the FAFSA to reflect the following and notify the Financial Aid Office to have aid processed at graduate levels.

-- On the Student Demographics tab in the Student Education box, update the question for: "What college degree or certificate will you be working on when you begin the 2023-2024 school year?" to "College graduate/professional degree (MBA, M.D., Ph.D, etc)." - In the same section as above, update the question for: "What will your college grade level be when you begin the 2023-2024 school year?" to "1st yr. college graduate/professional (MBA, M.D., Ph.D., etc."
+- 1. On the Student Demographics tab in the Student Education box, update the question: "What college degree or certificate will you be working on when you begin the 2024-2025 school year?" to "College graduate/professional degree (MBA, M.D., Ph.D, etc)." - 2.
+In the same section as above, update the question: "What will your college grade level be when you begin the 2024-2025 school year?" to "1st yr. college graduate/professional (MBA, M.D., Ph.D., etc."

-Students with questions about financial aid should call the Center for Student Success for assistance 573-875-7252.
-Additional financial aid information is available at: www.ccis.edu/financialaid.
+Students with questions about financial aid should contact the Center for Student Success for assistance.
+Additional financial aid information is available at www.ccis.edu/financialaid.